lyvykhang/edgehetero-nodeproppred/README.md

 The code only covers the `ogbn-arxiv` benchmark use case.
 Work on internal datasets is documented on Databricks, Confluence, and the thesis itself [(Overleaf read-only link)](https://www.overleaf.com/read/fqjgcfrkqtzy).
 Results and instructions for reproducibility at the end.

-The goal is to implement a data preparation pipeline with edge heterogeneity and BERT-based node features to boost accuracy while keeping the model architecture itself relatively lightweight.
+The goal is to implement a data preparation pipeline with edge heterogeneity and BERT-based node features to boost accuracy while keeping the model architecture itself relatively straightforward.

 ## File Structure ##
 ```